bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects.rst

 -  The *Required Projects* tab is used to define other projects (possibly in a specific version) that the project depends on.

-The deployment description is stored as Maven pom.xml so that Ivy Projects can be built on a continuous integration server.
+The deployment description is stored as Maven pom.xml, allowing Ivy Projects to be built on a continuous integration server.
 See :ref:`continuous-integration`.

 Accessibility